 LV vs Crispr/cas9

-LV knockdown: well-established technology, incomplete gene silencing, off-target effects possible, but still useful and versatile in validating gene functions, especially in primary cells and hard-to-transfect cells.
+LV knockdown is a well-established technology that can achieve incomplete gene silencing and may have off-target effects, but it is still useful and versatile for validating gene functions, especially in primary cells and hard-to-transfect cells.

-Crispr/cas9: evolving technology, complete gene editing at genome level, off-target effects possible (but minimized with improved versions), highly useful in studies that involve cell lines and ES cells for longer term analyses or downstream applications.
-Depending on cell types, can be time-consuming.
-Transfection efficiency of the cell line of interest is a critical factor.
+Crispr/cas9 is an evolving technology that allows for complete gene editing at the genome level, with the possibility of off-target effects (although improved versions have minimized this).
+It is highly useful for studies that involve cell lines and ES cells for longer-term analyses or downstream applications.
+However, depending on the cell types used, it can be time-consuming and the transfection efficiency of the cell line is a critical factor to consider.

 Determining viral titers

-If the user requests a specific titer determination of the viral preparation, we will use either flow cytometry or puromycin selection (depending on the lentiviral vector used) to determine the titer.
-An extra fee of $30 will be charged for the setup of cell culture used in the transduction and/or the service fee required in running flow cytometry.
+To reduce costs, we won't determine the viral titer of every preparation.
+Instead, we will determine the titer and quality of a parallel EGFP-reporter lentiviral vector.
+However, if users request a specific titer determination, an extra fee of $30 will be charged for the setup of cell culture used in the transduction and/or the service fee required in running flow cytometry.

 The lentiviral core can guarantee: